PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 ./build.sh
 ```
 (ideally in a `screen`) to start the Snapshotter Node.
-Once you start the node, you can check your status from the Devnet dashboard or you can check your node logs.
+Once you start the node, you can check your status from the [devnet dashboard](https://mint-devnet.powerloom.network) or you can check your node logs.

 ## Troubleshooting Errors